GenomicsMLI-DFO/SebAssign/README.md

 # SebAssign

-Pipeline developed to provide species diagnostic for *Sebastes mentella* and S. fasciatus from four microsatellite loci
+Pipeline developed to provide species diagnostic for *Sebastes mentella* and *S. fasciatus* from four microsatellite loci

-This pipeline was developed in 2018 around the `assignPOP` R package (Chen et al. 2018) which perferm genetic assignment using machine learning algorithm.
+This pipeline was developed in 2018 around the `assignPOP` R package (Chen et al. 2018) which perform genetic assignment using machine learning algorithm.
+The ultimate goal was to ease the genetic identification for stock management of these species.

 ## How to install SebAssign